Browse by Medical Category

-The laboratory’s main focus is in three different disease areas that affects many urologic patients.
+The laboratory's main focus is in three different disease areas that affect many urologic patients.

 1. Molecular Mechanisms of Resistance to Pro-Apoptotic Agents

 Tumor necrosis factor related apoptosis inducing ligand (TRAIL) delivers potent antitumor pro-apoptotic activity, and cancer cells are significantly more sensitive to TRAIL-induced apoptosis than normal cells.
 Therefore TRAIL is an ideal cancer therapeutic agent without significant side effects.
 However, some cancer cells develop resistance to TRAIL induced apoptosis.
 To overcome resistant cancer cells, it’s important to identify molecular pathways that differentiate between sensitive and resistant cancers.
 Recently, we found that the transcription factor FBXL10 has an anti−apoptotic role and mediates sensitivity to TRAIL-mediated apoptosis.
 We demonstrate a novel NF-kB/FBXL10/c-Fos/c-FLIP signaling pathway in TRAIL−mediated apoptosis.
 Our studies suggest that inhibiting FBXL10 can help overcome resistant cancer cells for pro-apoptotic therapies.
 Identifying molecular pathways that differentiate between TRAIL-resistant and sensitive cancer cells will improve our currently available pro-apoptotic medications and will lead to development of new and more effective pro-apoptotic agents.

 2. Molecular Mechanisms of Bladder Dysfunction Associated with Type 2 Diabetes